 Dice Throne was originally a competitive dice battling game based on the yahtzee three roll mechanism to activate character abilities and wear down your opponent.
 The adventures box is a co-operative expansion upgrade that turns it into a dungeon crawl experience with minions and boss battles, wrapped together by a simple campaign to beat four bosses.

-In terms of how i categorize my games, this one could sit across all camps as it is a now a real mix of dice rolling, dungeon crawling and light deck building, and is also family friendly, and of course you can still play it as a competitive battle as originally designed.
+In terms of how i categorize my games, this one could sit across all camps as it has become a real mix of dice rolling, dungeon crawling and light deck building, and is also family friendly, and of course you can still play it as a competitive battle as originally designed.
 There is a lot of versatility here, and the 16 currently available characters are all pretty enticing and offer different types of skills and ways of playing.
-The artwork and production of all elements of this game are amazing, with neat dice trays and bold colours making the game pop.
-There is a lot of variation in trying new character combinations, with variable loot acquired each game, and different portal set ups and random decks for minions.
+The artwork and production of all elements of this game are amazing, with neat dice trays and bold artwork colours making the game pop.
+There is a lot of variation in trying new character combinations too, with variable loot acquired each game, and different portal set ups and random decks for minions.
 Of course more minions would be most beneficial in the long run, but all the hero characters, if you can afford them, offer a lot to work through and come with varying complexity levels so you can always find one to suit your mood or skill level.

 There are expansions you can add to enhance or change the gameplay (my additions highlighted green = own, blue = part owned, red = not purchased) :

 There are two big season boxes you can buy called battle chests, each containing a set of eight heroes.
-If you are confident you like the game and want a lot of characters, then this is the cheapest way to add heroes in bulk, however heroes are also available in sets of two, which enables you to pick and choose to a certain degree and build your collection in more bitesize chunks, which is a really nice option.
+If you are confident you like the game and want a lot of characters, then this is the cheapest way to add heroes in bulk.
+However heroes are also available in sets of two, which enables you to pick and choose to a certain degree and build your collection in more bitesize chunks, which is a really nice option.
 The hero list so far are Season One > Barbarian, Monk, Moon Elf, Ninja, Paladin, Pyromancer, Shadow Thief, Treant and Season Two > Artificer, Cursed Pirate, Gunslinger, Huntress, Samurai, Seraph, Tactician, Vampire Lord

 These include painted models to replace the standees within the game, and then playmats, dice, dice tray and card sleeves.
 None of these are essential really and models only really track your progress through the dungeon area.
-I would always spend on more character packs first.
+I would spend on more character packs first.